Use a dedicated hazelcast queue as the listener to generate index task

 If we have a dedicate queue, we can avoid this scenario.
 But we should call a method to put the system metadata into the queue specifically during the synchronization.

-#3 Updated by Rob Nahf over 5 years ago
+#3 Updated by Rob Nahf almost 7 years ago

 The current operational structure (sync on UCSB and index on ORC) doesn't allow us to have sync generate index tasks in the local postgres DB.